 The stocks commonly referred to by the FAANG moniker—Facebook, Amazon, Apple, Netflix, and Google (now trading as Alphabet)—have posted impressive gains through the years, with all now worth many times their initial-public-offering prices.
 The notion of FAANG stocks as a powerful group holding sway over the markets has sunk its teeth into some investors.
 But how much of the market's recent returns are attributable to FAANG stocks?
 And does their performance point to a change in the … [Read more...] about How Markets Work and the FAANG Mentality

 After a period of relative calm in the stock market, investors have experienced increased volatility in recent days.
 While market volatility can create anxiety for some, reacting emotionally and changing long-term investment strategies in response to short-term declines could prove more harmful than helpful.
 All expressions of opinion are subject to change without notice in reaction to shifting market conditions.
-This content is distributed for informational purposes, and it is … [Read more...] about Jake DeKinder on Recent Market Volatility
+This content is distributed for informational purposes, and it is not to … [Read more...] about Jake DeKinder on Recent Market Volatility

 Initial public offerings (IPOs) often attract initial public interest—especially when familiar brands become broadly available to investors for the first time.
 In recent months, investors have had the opportunity to buy shares of ride-hailing networks Uber and Lyft, workplace productivity services Zoom and Slack, and other high-profile businesses ranging from Pinterest to Beyond Meat.
 News outlets contribute to the frenzy, building anticipation, tracking the early hours of trading, … [Read more...] about IPOs: Profiles Are High.
 What About Returns?